ioos/sensorml2iso/README.md

 Parameters:

--s | --service : URL of SOS GetCapabilities
+-s | --service : SOS service endpoint URL

 -d | --active_station_days : (Optional) Number of days from present to use to filter SOS stations not actively reporting observations for active/inactive designation.
 Inactive stations are excluded from processing.